Hidradenitis Suppurativa - Tampa Clinical Trial

 - Radiation Therapy.

 - Physical Therapy.
 To reduce contractures and mobilize hypertrophic scars

 For participants, all investigational medication (or inactive placebo), study-related tests, and study doctor’s visits will be provided at no cost for the duration of the study, up to 37 weeks.
 Participation is voluntary and you may withdraw at any time.

 Ready to find out more?

-If you are at least 18 years old and have a confirmed diagnosis of Hidradenitis Suppurativa, please click on the button, which will allow you to apply and determine qualification for this particular clinical study.
+If you are at least 18 years old and have a confirmed diagnosis of Hidradenitis Suppurativa, please click on the button, which will allow you to learn more about this clinical study.